 open/close all folders

-Hero of the story.
-Scott is a dull-witted unemployed slacker (additionally, the bassist of a band called Sex Bob-Omb).
+Our hero of the story.
+Scott is a dull-witted but somewhat kind-hearted unemployed slacker (additionally, the bassist of a band called Sex Bob-Omb).
 Despite his various faults, he is ultimately a good person.
 Most of the other characters either tolerate him as a person or are actively trying to kill him.
 He falls in love with Ramona Flowers, but in order to win her heart he has to defeat her seven evil exes.

 - Ambiguous Disorder: It becomes increasingly apparent as the series continues that he has some sort of emotional or even mental disorder, but it's never specified what exactly it is.

-- The first book does have his mental landscape be a desolate desert while he mourns on feeling alone, indicating some sense of emotional vulnerability and feelings of isolation.
+- The first book does have his mental landscape be a desolate desert while he mourns on feeling alone, indicating potential feelings of emotional isolation and loneliness.

 - He also has problems understanding sarcasm.

-- Cerebus Retcon: A very light example compared than most, but it becomes increasingly more apparent as the series goes on that Scott isn't as nice as he holds himself to be.
+- Cerebus Retcon: Very Downplayed example, but it becomes increasingly more apparent as the series goes on that Scott isn't as nice as he holds himself to be.
 He has made his fair share of mistakes, but the main issue is his seeming reluctance or inability to take responsability for them.